ngoldbaum/pytest-run-parallel/README.md

 `--skip-thread-unsafe` in your pytest invocation.
 This is useful when running pytest-run-parallel under [Thread Sanitizer](https://clang.llvm.org/docs/ThreadSanitizer.html).
-Setting `--skip-thread-unsafe=True` will avoid unnecessarily running tests where thread sanitizer cannot detect races because the test is not parallelized.
+Setting `--skip-thread-unsafe` will avoid unnecessarily running tests where thread sanitizer cannot detect races because the test is not parallelized.

 Finally, the `thread_comp` fixture allows for parallel test debugging,